Welcome to our comprehensive comparison of the age-old debate: the difference between a flat white vs latte coffee drink.

 To understand the debate between flat white vs latte you need to understand a little about milk.

-When you heat milk in a pitcher with a steam wand on a good quality espresso machine it forms three distinct layers:
+When you heat milk in a pitcher with a steam wand on a good quality espresso machine, the steamed milk forms three distinct layers:

 - Hot liquid milk (bottom layer)